 Before continuing with a description of the output from electronic sensor blocks, it would be appropriate to provide a brief primer on how they work.
-There are three primary manufacturers of these systems that are most frequently used in track and field (in alphabetical order): FinishLynx (USA), Omega or Swiss Timing (Switzerland), and Seiko (Japan).
+There are three primary manufacturers of these systems most frequently used in track and field (in alphabetical order): FinishLynx (USA), Omega or Swiss Timing (Switzerland), and Seiko (Japan).
 The Omega and Sieko systems utilize custom built starting blocks with pressure sensors in the foot pedals, with slightly different approaches to measuring forces and analyzing the signals produced.
 The FinishLynx system instead uses an accelerometer to sense motion along the axis of the starting blocks, in a housing that can be attached to most any type of starting block.
 The accelerometer is attached to the central spine of the starting block assembly.
-There are no wires or connections to the foot pedals to sense pressure on the pedals in this system, as in the other two systems.
+There are no connections to the foot pedals to sense pressure on the pedals in this system, as in the other two systems.
 When the athlete begins the explosive starting motion out of the blocks, the pressure put on the pedals will cause the whole block assembly to move backward slightly.
 This slight motion is what is sensed by the accelerometer in the FinishLynx system, whereas it is the pressure on the foot pedals that is sensed in the Omega and Seiko systems.
-When the rate of backward movement passes a certain threshold set in the computer software monitoring the accelerometer (or the amount of force or the rate of force increase on the pedals in the other systems), this is the indication to the system that the athlete has begun the starting motion.
-(If this indication occurs before, or within 0.100 second after, the gun is fired, the system gives the false start signal.)
-The trick is in setting the right threshold for movement rate or pressure, so that it indicates a true starting motion and not the small movements and foot adjustments that may take place while waiting for the gun to go off.
+When the rate of backward movement passes a certain threshold set in the computer software monitoring the accelerometer (or the amount of force or the rate of force increase on the pedals in the other systems), this is the indication to the system the athlete has begun the starting motion.
+(If this indication occurs before, or within 0.100 second after, the start signal, the system gives the false start signal.)
+The trick is in setting the right threshold for movement rate or pressure, so that it indicates a true starting motion and not the small movements and foot adjustments that may take place while waiting for the start signal.

-The other measurement the computer monitoring software tracks is the time from the sound of the gun until the threshold is passed.
-By rule, this lower limit is set at 0.100 second; any movement rate beyond the threshold that occurs before the 0.100 second time limit is presumed to be caused by an initiation of the starting motion before the gun went off.
+The other measurement the computer monitoring software tracks is the time from the initiation of the start signal until the threshold is passed.
+By rule, this lower limit is set at 0.100 second; any movement rate beyond the threshold that occurs before the 0.100 second time limit is presumed to be caused by an initiation of the starting motion before the start signal.
 This limit was based on physiological data that indicated the normal human reaction time to sound is in the range of 0.14-0.16 second.
-Giving a "safety factor" of 0.04 second, it is assumed that it is physiologically impossible for a human to react faster to the sound of the gun than 0.10 second, and therefore any "reaction time" or "starting time" faster than that must be the result of the athlete anticipating the gun or trying to get an unfair advantage at the start.
-[Interestingly, there is research published in an IAAF research journal indicating this assumption may not be valid, so this issue may be revisited by the IAAF Technical Committee; see PV Komi, M Ishikawa and J Salmi.
+Giving a 'safety factor' of 0.04 second, it is assumed it is physiologically impossible for a human to react faster to the sound of the start signal than 0.100 second, and therefore any 'reaction time' or 'starting time' faster than that must be the result of the athlete anticipating the start signal or trying to get an unfair advantage at the start.
+[Interestingly, there is research published in an IAAF research journal indicating this assumption may not be valid, so this issue may at some point be revisited by the WA Technical Commission; see PV Komi, M Ishikawa and J Salmi.
 "IAAF Sprint Start Research Project: Is the 100 ms limit still valid?"
 New Studies in Athletics 24(1):37-47 (2009).]